alinahid477/tapwizard/README.md

 <img src="images/logo.png" alt="Merlin-TAP" width=200 height=210/>

-A wizard like UI (GUI coming soon) for Tanzu Application Platform
+A wizard like UI (GUI coming soon) for Tanzu Application Platform.
+The goal is to:

-** better documentation coming soon...
+- Provide a installer experience to get TAP deployed on the k8s cluster
+- provide a wizard experience to create TAP profile to support the architecture described here: https://github.com/vmware-tanzu-labs/tanzu-validated-solutions/blob/main/src/reference-designs/tap-architecture-planning.md
+- Quick, Easy and Fast way to demo TAP
+- Quick, Easy and Fast way to start using TAP

 ** few things are WIP .. will be updated soon

 ## pre-req